atomec-project/neuralEOS/README.md

     `<element>/rho_<density>/T_<temperature>/lda/*`

-    The average-atom outputs described in the [paper](https://arxiv.org/abs/2305.06856) are found in the `output.pkl` file.
+    The average-atom outputs described in the [paper](https://iopscience.iop.org/article/10.1088/2632-2153/ad13b9) are found in the `output.pkl` file.

 ## Citation

 If you use this repository in your research, you must cite the accompanying paper:

-1. Callow, T. J., Kraisler, E., & Cangi, A. (2023).
-Physics-enhanced neural networks for equation-of-state calculations. arXiv preprint arXiv:2305.06856.
+1. Callow, T., Nikl, J., Kraisler, E., & Cangi, A. (2023).
+Physics-enhanced neural networks for equation-of-state calculations (2023).
+Machine Learning: Science and Technology. https://doi.org/10.1088/2632-2153/ad13b9

 It is highly likely that you should also cite the two data sources used to train the neural network models: